The Great Debate

 Condos are priced lower on average than townhomes, making them more likely to fit more budgets.

-If you are looking to get into a home but do not have the resources for a townhome or something bigger, condos can be an affordable option.
+If you are looking to get into a home but do not have the want to stomach the payment for a townhome or something bigger, condos can be an affordable option.

-Also, in 2019 they relaxed the FHA standards a bit for communities so it can be easier to get them with a first time home buyer, low down payment loan.
+Also, in 2019 they relaxed the FHA standards a bit for communities so it can be easier to get them with a low down payment loan if you are a first time buyer.

-This does not mean, of course that condos offer more value, but simply pointing out that they are priced lower.
+This does not mean, of course, that condos always offer more value, but simply pointing out that they are priced lower on average.

 Value is very much case by case and each property is different.